pub type NonZeroUsize = NonZero<usize>;Expand description

 The additive inverse of

-), if applicable.Source§const NUM_MIN: Option<NonZeroUsize>
+ONE (-1), if applicable.Source§const NUM_MIN: Option<NonZeroUsize>

 const NUM_MIN: Option<NonZeroUsize>